apache/druid/docs/design/coordinator.md

 Thus, the Coordinator constantly monitors the set of segments present on each Historical in a tier and employs one of the following strategies to identify segments that may be moved from one Historical to another to retain balance.

 - `cost` (default): For a given segment in a tier, this strategy picks the server with the minimum "cost" of placing that segment.
 The cost is a function of the data interval of the segment and the data intervals of all the segments already present on the candidate server.
 In essence, this strategy tries to avoid placing segments with adjacent or overlapping data intervals on the same server.
 This is based on the premise that adjacent-interval segments are more likely to be used together in a query and placing them on the same server may lead to skewed cpu usages of Historicals.
-- `diskNormalized`: A derivative of the `cost` strategy that weights the cost of placing a segment on a server with disk usage ratio loaded on the server.
+- `diskNormalized`: A derivative of the `cost` strategy that weights the cost of placing a segment on a server with the disk usage ratio of the server.
 There are known issues with this strategy and is not recommended for a production cluster.
 - `random`: Distributes segments randomly across servers.
 This is an experimental strategy and is not recommended for a production cluster.

 All of the above strategies prioritize moving segments from the Historical with the least available disk space.